California Criminal Statute of Limitations Laws

 California's criminal statute of limitations sets limits for how long a prosecutor may wait to file formal criminal charges.
 As in other states, there is no time limit to bring charges for crimes such as murder or embezzlement of public funds.
 But lesser felonies have a 3-year statute of limitations, while misdemeanors are two to three years.

-The following chart provides the basics of California criminal statute of limitations law.
+The following chart provides the basics of California criminal statute of limitations law, and a more in-depth summary follows.
 See Details on State Criminal Statute of Limitations for more general information.

 |Code Section||Pen. §§799 et seq.|

 |Felonies||Murder, other offenses punishable by death or life imprisonment, embezzlement of public funds: none; offenses punishable by 8 or more years in prison: 6 yrs.; offenses punishable by imprisonment: 3 yrs.|

 |Misdemeanors||1 yr.; misdemeanor violation committed on a minor under 14: 3 yrs.; sexual exploitation by physician or therapist: 2 yrs.|

 |Acts During Which Statute Does Not Run||Not in state, max. extension 3 yrs.; statutory periods do not begin until offense is or should have been discovered|

 Statute of Limitations Basics

 A statute of limitations is a time limitation for bringing a lawsuit.
 This limitation is often different for different types of lawsuits.
 The time limitation for a lawsuit for a breach of a contract may be different than the time limitation for a lawsuit based on a car crash.
 This changes for criminal cases as well.
 Minor crimes may have a shorter statute of limitations than major crimes, which may have no limitation at all.